gecko0307/bindbc-wgpu/README.md

 }
 ```

-This repository also includes a simple triangle demo that can be compiled by running `dub build --config=application`.
+This repository also includes a simple triangle demo that can be compiled by running

+`dub build --config=application`